alenissacsam/decentralized-cert-verification/README.md

 - `setName`/`clearName` let wallets self-manage the string presented to users.
 - `getName` is read-only for UIs to resolve wallet addresses.

+### GuardianAccount Highlights

+- `execute` performs arbitrary calls from the account with owner authorization only.
+- `setGuardianModule` assigns a recovery module that can rotate the owner after consensus.
+- `guardianRecover` is callable exclusively by the configured module once recovery finalises.

+### GuardianRecovery Highlights

+- `configureGuardians` lets accounts define guardian sets and approval thresholds.
+- `initiateRecovery` and `approveRecovery` collect guardian votes while preventing double approvals.
+- `cancelRecovery` clears active sessions, and successful consensus triggers `guardianRecover` automatically.

 ## System Workflow